New to Telerik UI for .NET MAUI? Start a free 30-day trial

 .NET MAUI ListView Commands

-The Command design-pattern is widely used in the XAML and MVVM world.
+The Command design-pattern is used in the XAML and MVVM world.
 The ListView strictly follows the Command design-pattern best practices and provides an intuitive and easy-to-use set of APIs that allow you to control various aspects of ListView behavior.

 The ListView exposes a Commands collection that allows you to register custom commands with each control’s instance through the RadListView.Commands property.
 Commands gets the collection with all the custom commands registered with the CommandService.
 Custom commands have higher priority than the built-in (default) ones.

 All predefined commands within a RadListView instance are identified by a member of the CommandId enumeration.
-This member is actually the key that relates a command instance to a particular action/routine within the owning ListView.
+This member is the key that relates a command instance to a particular action/routine within the owning ListView.

 To register a custom command within a RadListView instance you can: